 Vaping at Heathrow

-Vaping and e-cigarettes are subject to the same rules as smoking at Heathrow Airport.
-They are not permitted inside any terminal building.
-Vapers must use the same designated outdoor areas or the airside outdoor enclosures at Terminals 2 and 4.
+Vaping follows the same rules as smoking at Heathrow: use the designated outdoor areas, including the airside outdoor enclosures at Terminals 2 and 4.

 How Heathrow Compares

 Heathrow is more restrictive than most major European and international hubs.
-Paris Charles de Gaulle Airport offers outdoor terraces accessible from all terminals, making it far more convenient for smokers in transit.
-Frankfurt Airport provides enclosed indoor smoking cabins throughout both terminals, available after security in every concourse.
-If you are connecting through Heathrow to Dubai International Airport, you will find well-ventilated indoor smoking lounges at every terminal there.
+By contrast, the outdoor smoking terraces at Paris Charles de Gaulle are accessible from all terminals, making it far more convenient for smokers in transit, while Frankfurt Airport’s after-security indoor smoking cabins are dotted throughout both terminals in every concourse.
+If you are connecting through Heathrow on a long-haul route, it helps to know where to smoke during a Dubai layover, where you will find well-ventilated indoor smoking lounges at every terminal.

-Among UK airports, Heathrow is typical in offering only outdoor areas.
+Among UK airports, Heathrow is typical in offering only outdoor smoking areas.
 The key advantage at LHR is that Terminals 2 and 4 provide airside outdoor access, which is uncommon at British airports.
+If you are choosing between London airports, see also the airside My Lounge smoking terrace at London Gatwick.

 Summary